Genivia/ugrep/README.md

             `command' is a filter utility.
 The filter utility should read from standard input and write to standard output.
 Files matching one of `exts` are filtered only.
-One or more `option' separated by spacing may be specified, which are passed verbatim to the command without expansion.
-A `%' as `option' expands into the pathname, which is the conventional dash `-' when searching standard input.
+One or more `option' separated by spacing may be specified, which are passed verbatim to the command.
-            Option --label=.ext may be used to force filtering standard input.
+            A `%' as `option' expands into the pathname to search.
 For example, --filter='pdf:pdftotext % -' searches PDF files.
+The `%' expands into a `-' when searching standard input.
+Option --label=.ext may be used to specify extenion `ext' when searching standard input.

 Filter utilities may be associated with specific filename extensions.
 A filter utility is selected based on the filename extension and executed by